Unexpected-Error/Shattered-Reality/README.md

 	* Win loss screan after game ends
 	* Winner is the one with the most kills
 	* Returned to menu after game ends
+* Dedicated or client server - you pick

 ## Running your own server
 Get Shattered_RealityServer.exe, and launch on the command line using arguments to modify behavior